 - Synaptic current through nAChR Return current through the resting channels (non synaptic membrane) - .
-Current across the lipid bilayer, acting as a capacitor n = number of open channels
+Current across the lipid bilayer, acting as a capacitor

 End-plate current is carried by both Na+ and k+, we could represent the synaptic branch as 2 parallel branches, each representing the flow of each individual ion species.
 However Na+ and K+ flow in the same channel.
 It is therefore more correct to combine the Na+ and K+ current pathways into a single conductance gEPSP representing the nAChR.